Free State boys wrestling wins Scott Bacon Classic with eight top-7 placers

 Free State boys wrestling finished its fall semester by winning the Scott Bacon Classic at Blue Valley High School on Friday and Saturday.

-The Firebirds accrued 374.0 points, beating the runner-up Blue Valley Southwest by 11.0 points.
+The Firebirds accrued 386.0 points, beating the runner-up Blue Valley Southwest by 2.5 points.
+The win gave the Firebirds their fourth in as many years at the tournament.

-Two Firebirds were the runners-up of their weight classes.
-Brogan Hagen placed second in the 144-pound weight class, and Zane Shaw took second in the 190-pound weight class.
+Two Firebirds reached the championship match of their weight class, as Brogan Hagen won the 144-pound weight class and Zane Shaw took second in the 190-pound weight class.
 Hagen got his first four wins in four different ways — starting with a pin, a technical fall, a 16-6 major decision and then a medical forfeit.
 In the quarterfinal, Hagen won in an 8-7 decision and won the semifinal round with a pin.
+In the first-place match, Hagen won in a sudden victory.

-Shaw continued his undefeated season with six wins in the tournament.
+Shaw continued his strong season with six wins in the tournament.
 After a pin in his first match, he won his next two matches with technical falls.
 A pin in the next round put him in the quarterfinal, which he won with an 18-9 major decision.
-His day ended with a second major decision win in the semifinal, this time with a 10-1 score.
+Shaw won with a second major decision win in the semifinal, this time with a 10-1 score, but lost in the first-place match in a technical fall.

-Three Firebirds placed fourth in the tournament: Damian Quick, Xander Swoyer and Coghlan Odom.
+Two Firebirds placed fourth in the tournament: Damian Quick and Coghlan Odom.

 Quick was fourth in the 120-pound weight class, going 6-2 in the classic.
 He started with a pin and a 7-1 decision win.
 A second pin and a 15-4 major decision win sent him to the quarterfinals, which he won with a third pin.
 Quick lost in the semifinal by a major decision, but he bounced back with a consolation semifinal win.
 In the third-place match, Quick lost by a pin.